FlorinTulba/RiverCrossing/ReadMe.md

 Sometimes, some other constraints are needed:
 ```
 "OtherConstraints" : {
-	"TimeLimit": <max duration for transfering all entities to the other bank - optional>
+	"TimeLimit": <max duration for transfering all entities to the other bank - optional>,
+	"NightMode": <selects which solution steps happen during the night; boolean expression - optional; default: false>,
 	}
 ```